How do you know if it’s safe to turn your horse out in the snow?

 The picture below shows our white mare trotting through the snow in our back pasture after a snow fall in December of 2006.
 Our horses were happy to get turned out and played happily in the soft fetlock-deep snow.
 Notice our Chestnut mare, Lucy, following close behind!
 Some types of snow are perfectly safe to turn a horse out on- it provides a soft but somewhat supportive footing.
 Most horsekeeping experts advise that horses should not be allowed out on snow, because the danger of slipping is too great.
 Generally, they say, ice or hard frozen snow on top of mud provides unsafe footing for horse turnout or riding, but soft snow covering footing that is safe and well drained is fine to ride on or allow horses to play on.

-Even if you trust your horse’s winter instincts- like we do our tough and snow-loving Bashkir curly horses– and chose winter turnout, it is a good idea to take note of footing around troughs and stock tanks, and this area can be dangerous- particularly if it is trampled and partially thawed in the day, and frozen again overnight.
+Even if you trust your horse’s winter instincts- like our tough and snow-loving Bashkir curly horses– and chose winter turnout, it is a good idea to take note of footing around water troughs and stock tanks, and this area can be dangerous- particularly if it is trampled and partially thawed in the day, and frozen again overnight.
 While a horse can navigate this tricky footing, troughs can become a crowded hot-spot for group turnout and any scuffles between horses on this treacherous footing could be unsafe.

 If you note that the footing around your trough is particularly bad, there’s not much you can do in winter weather (short of the laborious process of draining, moving, and refilling) but you may want to make a note to made footing upgrades before next winter.